apache/incubator-kie-tools/README.md

 Below you can find all modules used to build the Kogito Images

 - [kogito-data-index](modules/kogito-data-index): Installs and Configure the data-index jar inside the image.
+- [kogito-explainability](modules/kogito-explainability): Installs and Configure the explainability jar inside the image.
 - [kogito-epel](modules/kogito-epel): Configures the epel repository on the target image.
 - [kogito-graalvm-installer](modules/kogito-graalvm-installer): Installs the GraalVM on the target Image.
 - [kogito-graalvm-scripts](modules/kogito-graalvm-scripts): Configures the GraalVM on the target image and provides custom configuration script.